akkadotnet/akka.net/docs/articles/concepts/actor-systems.md

 ![ActorSystem hierarchy, illustrated using error kernel pattern](/images/ErrorKernel.png)

-Compare this to layered software design which easily devolves into defensive programming with the aim of not leaking any failure out: if the problem is communicated to the right person, a better solution can be found than if trying to keep everything “under the carpet”.
+Compare this to layered software design which easily devolves into defensive programming with the aim of not leaking any failure out: if the problem is communicated to the right person, a better solution can be found than if trying to keep everything "under the carpet".

 Now, the difficulty in designing such a system is how to decide who should supervise what.
 There is of course no single best solution, but there are a few guidelines which might be helpful:

 * If one actor manages the work another actor is doing, e.g. by passing on sub-tasks, then the manager should supervise the child.
 The reason is that the manager knows which kind of failures are expected and how to handle them.
 * If one actor carries very important data (i.e. its state shall not be lost if avoidable), this actor should source out any possibly dangerous sub-tasks to children it supervises and handle failures of these children as appropriate.
 Depending on the nature of the requests, it may be best to create a new child for each request, which simplifies state management for collecting the replies.
-This is known as the “Error Kernel Pattern” from Erlang.
+This is known as the "Error Kernel Pattern" from Erlang.
 * If one actor depends on another actor for carrying out its duty, it should watch that other actor's liveness and act upon receiving a termination notice.
 This is different from supervision, as the watching party has no influence on the supervisor strategy, and it should be noted that a functional dependency alone is not a criterion for deciding where to place a certain child actor in the hierarchy.

 There are of course always exceptions to these rules, but no matter whether you follow the rules or break them, you should always have a reason.